MaxHalford/maxhalford.github.io/content/blog/bayesian-lin-reg.md

 {{<color forestgreen "$$p(y_i | x_i)$$">}}

 {{<color forestgreen "This is the distribution we want">}}.
-Later on we'll see how the predictive distribution is derived from the rest of the blocks.
+It's the goal of many practitioners who want to take into account predictive uncertainty.
+Later on we'll see how the predictive distribution is obtained by assembling the rest of the blocks.
 </p>

 <p style="border:3px; border-style:solid; border-color:crimson; padding: 1em">
-The next block is the {{<color crimson likelihood>}}, which is the probability distribution of an observation $y_i)$ conditioned on the current model parameters $w_i$ and a set of features $x_i$.
+The next block is the {{<color crimson likelihood>}}, which is the probability distribution of an observation $y_i$ conditioned on the current model parameters $w_i$ and a set of features $x_i$.
 In other words, given the current state of the model, the likelihood tells you how realistic it is to predict $y_i$ when receiving $x_i$.
 We'll write it down as follows:

 {{<color crimson "$$p(y_i | w_i, x_i)$$">}}

 The thing is that the likelihood is usually imposed by the problem you're dealing with.
 For example you could assume that $y_i$ is related to $x_i$ and that the relationship has Gaussian noise in it.
 Most of the time the likelihood is presented as a Gaussian distribution or a Bernoulli distribution, mostly because these distributions occur naturally.
+However the likelihood can be any parametric distribution.
 The point I want to make is that {{<color crimson "the likelihood is something you have to choose">}}.
 </p>

 <p style="border:3px; border-style:solid; border-color:royalblue; padding: 1em">